GlennHuckett82/LinkScape/README.md

 ## Deploy (GitHub Pages)
 - CI builds with the correct base and deploys `dist`.
 - Site URL: `https://<username>.github.io/LinkScape/`.
+- **Limitation**: The live site on GitHub Pages will load the UI but fail to fetch Reddit posts due to CORS restrictions (Reddit blocks browser requests from static sites).
+For a fully functional demo, run locally with `npm run dev -- --port 3000` or deploy to a platform with backend support (e.g., Vercel with API routes).

+## Known Issues and Limitations
+- **CORS on Static Hosting**: Reddit's API blocks direct browser requests from static sites like GitHub Pages.
+The app works fully locally via Vite's proxy, but the live GitHub Pages site shows empty posts.
+This is a common issue for frontend-only projects; a backend proxy (e.g., on Vercel) would resolve it.
+- **Local Development**: Uses Vite proxy to bypass CORS for testing.
+If proxy fails, check console for errors.
+- **File Protocol**: Opening `index.html` directly works for the home page but breaks routing and API calls.

 ## Developer Notes